t-karasova/grs-samples-python/search/tutorials/tutorial_boosting.md

 Feel free to test product boosting yourself right now in the Cloud Shell environment.

-To do that, find the comment:

-"# TRY DIFFERENT BOOST CONDITIONS HERE:"

-and replace the condition expression with something like this:
+Replace the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-samples-python-1/search/search_with_boost_spec.py" regex="condition = '.*'">condition</walkthrough-editor-select-regex> expression with something like this:

 ```
 condition = '(categories: ANY("Office"))'